Eomys/pyleecan-doc/Tests_Turorials/how.to.use.marks.md

 Also, the mark on the class has the priority.
 It means that if you don't want to launch the class test, you won't be able to run test methods in the class whatever you do.

+__Please notice__ : If you can make a test class and put mark on it, it will be more efficient than putting markers on each test methods.
+Because when pytest is running with a mark specification, it'll search for all matching markers.
+It can slow the running of the tests.

 ## Markers in Pyleecan ?